 - Perform public service or community service if you can’t reasonably pay all or part of the court costs

-Your payments have to go to the victims’ restitution order first, before your payments count toward fines, penalties, surcharges, crime victime compensation program reimbursement, public agency reimbursement, court costs, correctional fees, court-appointed attorney fees, expenses of a public defender, or contributions to local anti-crime organizations.
+Your payments have to go to the victims’ restitution order first.
+After that, your payments count toward fines, penalties, surcharges, crime victime compensation program reimbursement, public agency reimbursement, court costs, correctional fees, court-appointed attorney fees, expenses of a public defender, and contributions to local anti-crime organizations.

 If the court orders you to pay restitution, your victim may file a restitution lien.
-Even though your victim will be granted a right to victim restitution for what your crime cost them, that victim restitution doesn’t prevent them from being able to sue you for damages in a separate civil action.
+Your victim has a right to victim restitution.
+No matter what restitution the criminal court judge orders, your victim can still sue you.
+If a victim sues you for damages, then there will be a separate civil action.

 Iowa charges related to Unlawful Assembly

-There are unlawful assembly-adjacent offenses that you might also be charged with.
-Depending on your circumstances, a prosecutor might offer a plea offer from another offense to unlawful assembly.
-Your Iowa unlawful assembly attorney can explain the pros and cons of plea offers.
+You might also face related offenses.
+Depending on your circumstances, a prosecutor might offer a plea offer.
+In light of that, your Iowa unlawful assembly attorney can explain the pros and cons of plea offers.

-Insurrection is similar to riot but involves the purpose of interfering with, disrupting, or destroying state government or its subdivisions or preventing executive, legislative, or judicial officers from performing their lawful functions.
+This is similar to riot.
+To participate in insurrection, there must be a purpose of interfering with, disrupting, or destroying state government or its subdivisions.
+Insurrection can also mean preventing executive, legislative, or judicial officers from performing their lawful functions.

 Failure to Disperse